Student-centric advice and objective recommendations

 Is 1200 a good SAT score?

 A 1200 on the SAT places you in the top 75 percentile of test takers.
 This is a great score to be proud of.
-You still have room for improvement, and scoring just a bit higher will put you into a more impressive bracket, but you should be happy with your 1200.
+You still have room for improvement if you want to win more competitive scholarships.
 To determine whether it is a good score for your needs, try comparing it with the average admitted scores of students at your prospective colleges.

-Most colleges require that you send an SAT or ACT score in.
-However, an increasing number of colleges no longer require standardized test scores.
-What’s more, you do not have to send in each of your test results.
+While it was once true that SAT and ACT scores were a must, they are no longer so widely required.
+Check with each school you apply to individually about if you need to send your scores.
+You do not have to send in each of your test results.
 You can take the SAT multiple times and choose only to send in the best score.
 Some schools even allow you to send in a superscore, or a composition of all the best scores you achieved on different sections across different tests.